Public school (United Kingdom): Early history

 Some schools are particularly old, such as The King's School, Canterbury c.
 597, The King's School, Rochester c.
 604, St Peter's School, York c.
 627, Sherborne School c.
 710, (refounded 1550 by Edward VI), Warwick School c.
 914, King's Ely c.
 970 (once the Ely Cathedral Grammar School, then the King's School Ely when refounded in 1541 by Henry VIII, subsequently adopting the current name in 2012) and St Albans School c.
 948. Until the Late Middle Ages most schools were controlled by the Church; and had specific entrance criteria; others were restricted to the sons of members of guilds, trades, or livery companies.

 In 1382 William of Wykeham, Bishop of Winchester and Chancellor of England, founded Winchester College.
 In 1440 Henry VI founded Eton College.
 These schools had significantly larger foundations than the existing local grammar schools, had high level political patronage, and also accepted "non-local" pupils.
 This was "the start of a new kind of school".
-Elizabeth I refounded Westminster School in 1560, with new statutes, to select forty Queen's Scholars.
+Edward VI's Chantries act of 1547 dissolved the religious endowments which funded many schools, which were then re-established under his name (Berkhamsted School c.
+1541, Sherborne School c.
+705, Stamford School c.
+1532) Elizabeth I refounded Westminster School in 1560, with new statutes, to select forty Queen's Scholars.
 This created a "triad" of privileged schools—Winchester, Eton and Westminster.
 From the 16th century onward, boys' boarding schools continued to be founded or endowed for public use.

 Daniel Defoe in The Compleat English Gentleman of 1728, writes of "the great schools of Eton, Winchester, Westminster, Felsted, Bishop Stortford (sic), (Note: Defoe is referring to the long defunct Bishop's Stortford Grammar School, not Bishop's Stortford College which was established in 1868.)
 Canterbury and others, where the children—nay, the eldest sons—of some of the best families in England have been educated."

 By the end of the 17th century, the London day schools St Paul's and Merchant Taylors', together with the charitable foundations of Christ's Hospital and Charterhouse, had developed an elevated "standing in popular regard".
 By the end of the 18th century, two local grammar schools, Harrow and Rugby, had achieved national fame.
 In the case of Harrow, political sponsorship by aristocratic Whig politician James Brydges (later Duke of Chandos) played a significant role, but also, as was the case too with Rugby, an exemplary headmaster was a key factor in raising the status of the school.
 This phenomenon was also seen at Shrewsbury, where Samuel Butler was headmaster between 1798 and 1836.